Plan of Work

 - Analyze data and prepare recommendations.

-- Work with attorneys to prepare Development/Performance Agreements.
+- Prepare Offer Letters and collaborate with attorneys to prepare Development/Performance Agreements.

 - Initiate and coordinate annual audits/financial reviews.